Spring – It’s that time of year when pets start to shed their winter coat.

 Giving your pet’s haircuts not only ensures they look fabulous but it removes any excess hair.
 Following this up with a bath ensures they smell nice and shed less hair.

-There are special shampoos which you can buy which reduce the amount of hair your pet sheds, these can be really useful and are worth trying.
+There are special shampoos which you can buy which reduce the amount of hair your pet sheds, these can be useful and are worth trying.

 Another good thing to do is to stroke your pet, cuddles would be enjoyed by both of you and you will notice if it’s brushing time.